 12. Find a good pub

-Some, especially those on the outskirts of the city and beyond, are more like cultural hubs.
-The excellent Golden Ball is a ‘community co-operative pub’ a few minutes from the city centre.
+Some pubs, especially those on the outskirts of the city and beyond, are more like cultural hubs.
+The excellent Golden Ball is a “community co-operative pub” a few minutes from the city centre.
 There’s a packed events schedule, with something happening most evenings from pub quizzes, open mike and open vinyl nights, art exhibitions and craft fairs.
 Check out the current programme at the Golden Ball here.

-It would be neglectful of me not to mention some of York’s most famous ‘watering holes’, as for many visitors, chilling out or meeting friends in a great pub is one of the best things to do at night in York.
+It would be neglectful to mention some of York’s most famous “watering holes”, as for many visitors, chilling out or meeting friends in a great pub is one of the best things to do at night in York.

-Personal favourites include the unique medieval-themed House of the Trembling Madness, gin and cocktail emporium The Evil Eye and the cosy King’s Arms with its unbeatable riverside location.
+Favourites include the unique medieval-themed House of the Trembling Madness, gin and cocktail emporium The Evil Eye, and the cosy King’s Arms, with its unbeatable riverside location.

 Have you been to York?
-Did I include your favourite places?
+What did you enjoy the most?
+Did I include your favourite things to do in York?
 Do let me know in the comments if you’ve got more recommendations!